 Can you tell a merino from an acrylic?
 Know the difference between a 4 ply and sport?
 Space dying what-now?
 With so many beautiful and varied yarns on the market it can be challenging choosing the perfect skein or ball for your beginner knitting or first crochet project.
-Don’t worry, our yarn buying guide is here to help!
+Our yarn buying guide is here to help!
 Learn about the different fibres, yarn weights, dying techniques and how to read a ball band.
-Makers, it’s time to get your yarn-geek on!

 Textile fibres can be made from an amazing range of natural and synthetic materials.
-Natural sources for yarn include your oh-so-familiar wool and cotton, alongside some unlikely suspects, such as metal, or even seaweed extract!
-Many yarns are made from a mix of fibres, which combine the best properties of each fibre into one.
-Sock yarn, for example, is often a mix of wool and nylon.
+Natural sources for yarn include your oh-so-familiar wool and cotton, alongside some unlikely suspects like metal or even seaweed extract!
+Many yarns are made from a mix of fibres which combine the best properties of each fibre into one.
+For example, sock yarn is often a mix of wool and nylon.
 The wool is soft, breathable, and warm, while the nylon adds durability - no-one wants a big toe poking out!
 So, let’s dive into the cuddly, cosy world of yarn fibres!

 Awesome animal fibres for yarn

 Wool is the soft coat of hair from a sheep, goat or similar hairy mammal.
 When it comes to yarn crafts, sheep’s wool tops the list as the most popular and widely available animal fibre, Knitters and crocheters have been flocking to wool for centuries!
-It is warm and breathable, and it has thermoregulating and absorption properties, as well as being naturally fire retardant.
+It is warm and breathable, stretchy and it has thermoregulating and absorption properties, as well as being naturally fire retardant - a great choice for garment knitting.
 When it comes to types and textures of wool - there are endless sheep and sizes to choose from!